 The following additional responsibilities fall within the remit of the Senior Independent Director:

-- acting as a sounding board for the Executive Chairman and supporting him in ensuring the Board is effective and that constructive relations are maintained;
+- acting as a sounding board for the Non-Executive Chairman and supporting him in ensuring the Board is effective and that constructive relations are maintained;

-- leading the evaluation of the performance of the Executive Chairman and obtaining views from other Directors.
+- leading the evaluation of the performance of the Non-Executive Chairman and obtaining views from other Directors.

 The role of the Non-Executive Directors within the Company is essential in order to view the Group objectively and provide constructive challenge to the Executive Directors and scrutinise performance.
-They have a good understanding of the business and bring a range of skills and experience to the discussions of the boardroom, including offering of specialist advice and strategic guidance.
-The diversity and skills brought into the Company by the Non-Executive Directors is crucial to developing the strategy of the Group.
+They have a good understanding of the business and bring a range of skills and experience to the discussions in the boardroom, including offering specialist advice and strategic guidance.
+The diversity and skills brought into the Company by the Non-Executive Directors are crucial to developing the strategy of the Group.

 In certain circumstances, Board Committees and individual Directors may wish to take independent professional advice in connection with their responsibilities and duties, and, in this regard, the Company will meet the reasonable costs and expenses incurred and the Company Secretary will assist in arranging such advice.